-The server program is normally shown as an icon icon in the taskbar.
+The server program normally is shown as an icon in the taskbar.
 After clicking the icon it is opened to show the status window.
 Using the "Start" menu item from the action menu a measurement can be started.
+Using the "Start" menu item a measurement can be started.
 In the status window every second the acquired events, the counting rate and the time are shown.
 Clicking the "Halt" menu item the measurement is stopped and via "Continue" proceeded.